China Unilateral Visa Free Official NIA source

 How Significant Is This Policy, Really?

-The numbers tell the story clearly.
+The numbers tell the story.
 According to the NIA’s annual press conference in January 2026, China recorded 30.08 million visa-free entries in 2025 — a 49.5% year-on-year increase.
-Moreover, visa-free travelers now represent 73.1% of all foreign arrivals (Global Times, 2026).
+Visa-free travelers now represent 73.1% of all foreign arrivals (Global Times, 2026).

-To put that in perspective: in Q3 2025 alone, foreign nationals made 7.25 million visits under visa-free policies, up 48.3% year-on-year (Global Times, 2025).
-The trajectory is steep.
-Furthermore, inbound visitors to China spent approximately RMB 950 billion (≈ USD 130 billion) in 2025, with mobile payment transactions through platforms like Alipay and WeChat Pay exceeding RMB 80 billion (Travel and Tour World, 2026).
+In Q3 2025 alone, foreign nationals made 7.25 million visits under visa-free policies, up 48.3% year-on-year (Global Times, 2025).
+Inbound visitors spent approximately RMB 950 billion (≈ USD 130 billion) in 2025, with mobile payment transactions through Alipay and WeChat Pay exceeding RMB 80 billion (Travel and Tour World, 2026).

 Beijing’s signal is clear: China is open for business, tourism, and people-to-people exchange at an unprecedented scale.